AES-Outreach/Fall-2022-Coop-Interviews/FRONTEND/README.md

 ### Goal 7: Password Mode
 - For this goal, add a password mode the user can enable that masks the inputs with an asterisk instead of showing the digits

-### Bonuses

-- Make your UI responsive, that is usable of all screen sizes
-- Implement any other features you think would provide a better MFA experience

 ## Your solution